 This example explains how to send an email when the input signal is cut or short-circuited.
 For more information about the I/O connector, see .

-1. Go to System > Accessories and turn on Supervised.
+Go to System > Accessories > I/O ports and turn on Supervised.

 Add an email recipient: